Update July 6, 2023

-The District of West Vancouver has partnered with British Pacific Properties (BPP) and the North Shore Mountain Bike Association (NSMBA) to build a new multi-use trail in the Rodgers Creek area to Marr Creek area of the Upper Lands and formalize three existing mountain biking trails.
+The District of West Vancouver has partnered with British Pacific Properties (BPP) and the North Shore Mountain Bike Association (NSMBA) to formalize three existing mountain biking trails, and to build a new recreational trail to allow for two-way hiking and uphill mountain biking.

-These recreational trails are located between the second and fourth switchbacks of Cypress Bowl Road on land owned by BPP and the District, and a right-of-way agreement gives mountain bikers, hikers, and other recreational trail users access to BPP lands in this area.
-With a financial contribution from BPP for construction of trails, the District will work with NSMBA to maintain these trails for public recreational use.
+This recreational trail will be located between the second and fourth switchbacks of Cypress Bowl Road on land owned by BPP and the District, with a financial contribution from BPP for the construction of trails.
+Once complete, the District will work with NSMBA to maintain these trails for public recreational use.

 The NSMBA has long-standing partnerships with several land managers across North Vancouver and has been maintaining trails in the community since 1997, using a unique model, including volunteer trail days and fundraising to engage the community in caring for the trails they use.